Tag: Delphi history

 The Sicyonian Treasury got built in the 6th century B.C in 3 phases, replacing two older monuments.
 It was dedicated to the victorious presence the tyrant of Sicyon Cleisthenes in the First Sacred War.
 It’s believed that one of the buildings contained the chariot with which Cleisthenes won the chariot race in the first Pythian Games of 582 BC.

-The Theban Treasury was created of limestone in Doric style.
+The Theban Treasury was created of limestone in the Doric style.
 Situated on the Sacred Way in the Sanctuary of Apollo, it was dedicated to the Thebans’ victory at Leuktra in 371 B.C.
 This was a rectangular building (12.29 x 7.21 meters).
 The local limestone of St. Elias was dark grey with some bluish shades that made it look plain, especially in comparison to the Treasury of the Siphnians.
-The architect made a lot of effort to design a very stable structure, decorated with a frieze, metopes and triglyphs in white marble.
+The architect made a lot of effort to design a very stable structure, decorated with a frieze, metopes, and triglyphs in white marble.
 It probably had no columns but doors and a window illuminating the cella.

 The Cyrenaean Treasury or the Treasury of the Cyreneans was probably the last treasury built in the sanctuary of Apollo.
-Dating back to 334-322 B.C., the Doric-style building was made of Pentelic and Parian marbles.
+Dating back to 334-322 B.C., the Doric-style building was made of Pentelic and Parian marble.
 The roof was made of marble as well with gargoyles in tubular and leonine forms.
 The engraved inscription suggests that it was an offering as a reward for the wheat they had offered during a famine.

 The eastern edge of the precinct contains the remains of various altars, dating back to the 6th century B.C.
 Their inscriptions hold the names of the Gods to whom they were dedicated, including Zeus, Athena Ergane, Athena Zosteria, Eileithyia, and Hygiea.

-The Theatre & The Pythian stadium
+The Theatre & The Pythian Stadium

 The stadium that hosted the games is partially built into the side of Mount Parnassus.
 The original architectural finish of the theatre is unknown.
-It’s speculated that the spectators sat on wooden seats or on the ground.
+It’s speculated that the spectators sat on wooden seats or the ground.
 The first theatre was made of stone in the 4th century BC.

 The restoration took place around 160 B.C. with the funds of Eumenes II, king of Pergamon.
 The theatre’s present shape dates back to the early Roman period (1st century AD).
 The stones used for its construction came from the Mount Parnassos.
-Deep amphitheatrical shape had a seating capacity of 5,000 people.
+The deep amphitheatrical shape had a seating capacity of 5,000 people.
 It was divided into two sections by a transverse corridor comprising 35 rows of seats.

 The backstage flanked by two wings faced the seats and orchestra.
 There is only a foundation of this setup left today.
-Its facade, proskenium, or the part of a theatre stage in front of the curtain, was embellished with a relief frieze.
+Its facade, proscenium, or the part of a theatre stage in front of the curtain, was embellished with a relief frieze.
 The frieze depicted the labors of Herakles, now exhibited in the Archaeological Museum of Delphi.
 The frieze was probably added during the restoration period of 67 AD, at the time of the Roman emperor Nero’s visit to Delphi.
 Parts of the theatre walls have embedded inscriptions regarding the emancipation of slaves.

 theatre Delphi, Greece